RedBearSys/RedBear.LogHub/README.md

 You should then create log entries in your application in the [usual way](https://github.com/nlog/nlog/wiki/Tutorial#writing-log-messages).

 ## Receiving log entries
+Either download the code and build it yourself, or download an [installer](https://rbpublic.blob.core.windows.net/loghub/loghub-setup.msi).

 Run LogHub from your start menu.
 It will launch as a system tray application, so double-click the tray icon to display the main user interface.

 You subscribe to a topic on your Service Bus by clicking "Add Source".
 You can specify the following fields: